Foreign policy of Vladimir Putin: Relations with NATO and its member nations

 Putin strongly opposed the secession of Kosovo from Serbia.
 He called any support for this act "immoral" and "illegal".
 He described the 2008 Kosovo declaration of independence a "terrible precedent" that will come back to hit the West "in the face".
 He stated that the Kosovo precedent will de facto destroy the whole system of international relations, developed over centuries.

 Putin's relations with former British Prime Minister Tony Blair, former German Chancellor Gerhard Schröder, former French Presidents Jacques Chirac, and Nicolas Sarkozy and Italian Prime Minister Silvio Berlusconi were reported to be personally friendly.
 Putin's "cooler" and "more business-like" relationship with Germany's subsequent Chancellor, Angela Merkel is often attributed to Merkel's upbringing in the former DDR, where Putin was stationed when he was a KGB agent.

 By mid-2000s (decade), the relations between Russia and the United Kingdom deteriorated when the United Kingdom granted political asylum to, oligarch Boris Berezovsky, in 2003.
-Berezovsky, located in London, often criticized Putin.
+Berezovsky, located in London, often criticised Putin.
 The United Kingdom also granted asylum to the Chechen rebel leader Akhmed Zakayev and other notable persons who had fled Russia.

 In 2006, President Putin introduced a law which restricted non-governmental organisations (NGOs) from getting funding from foreign governments.
 This resulted in many NGOs closing.

 The end of 2006 brought strained relations between Russia and Britain in the wake of the death of Alexander Litvinenko in London by poisoning with polonium-210.
 On 20 July 2007, the Gordon Brown government expelled "four Russian envoys over Putin's refusal to extradite ex-KGB agent Andrei Lugovoi, wanted in the UK for the murder of fellow former spy Alexander Litvinenko in London."
 The Russian government, among other things, said it would suspend issuing visas to UK officials and froze cooperation on counterterrorism in response to Britain suspending contacts with their Federal Security Service.

 Alexander Shokhin, president of the Russian Union of Industrialists and Entrepreneurs warned that British investors in Russia will "face greater scrutiny from tax and regulatory authorities.
 [And] They could also lose out in government tenders".
 On 11 December 2007, Russia ordered the British Council to halt work at its regional offices in what was seen as the latest round of a dispute over the murder of Alexander Litvinenko; Britain said Russia's move was illegal.

 On 1 April 2014, NATO decided to suspend practical co-operation with Russia, in response to the Annexation of Crimea by the Russian Federation.